splunk/public-o11y-docs/get-started/use-cases/use-case.rst

      .. image:: /_images/get-started/fe-errors.png
       :width: 35%
-     :alt: This screenshot shows the FE (frontend) Errors module in Splunk Real User Monitoring.
+     :alt: This screenshot shows the JS (Javascript) Errors module in Splunk Real User Monitoring.
 The module shows the error rate for the last 15 minutes.
 The error rate is 74 errors per second.

    * High backend endpoint latency